angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 well play some interactive piece that punishes us for waiting.

-Given we have some protection in hand already, it is probably best to _jam_ DR into DD off of the Sea and build something like what we have already seen in previous chapters:
+Given we have some protection in hand already, it is probably best to _jam_ DR into Dd off of the Sea and build something like what we have already seen in previous chapters:

 > PTT